JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 ### Software
 - compass subsystem software in Software file in Environmental Sensing file
-- Revamp Chassis and Motor subsystem software n Software file in Movemnet file
+- Revamp Chassis and Motor subsystem software n the Software file in the Movemnet file